tomershay100/Arkanoid/README.md

 The game contains stages with increasing difficulty levels, varied backgrounds and some audio.
 The game is implemented in Java using OOP principles:
 * Use of polymorphism and inheritance.
-* Familiarity with basic design patterns in OOP such as decorator, observer.
+* Familiarity with basic design patterns in OOP such as decorator, observer and factory.
 * Using java collections and data structures.
 * Creating game levels with different difficulties.
 * keep open/closed principle states.